Open Call Project: FUTURA – Fostering the Transition of Unaccompanied children to Adulthood

 Project grant rate: 90%

-The project will provide quality accommodation and a holistic package of individualised support services to at least 120 unaccompanied children, over the course of 33 months.
-Each FUTURA apartment hosts four children who receive a range of services; legal aid, individual and group psychosocial support, non-formal education and skill-building activities, tailored to the needs of each child, by a core team of experienced social workers, caretakers and interpreters, with particular emphasis on empowerment and self-reliance.
-The staff and the children jointly create individual development plans aiming to achieve the children’s full potential in life.
+The SIL apartments were well-equipped, providing private rooms for each beneficiary, functional facilities, and adequate safety measures.
+Accessibility for children with disabilities remained a challenge due to costs and landlord resistance to making modifications.
+Each apartment hosted four children who received a range of services; legal aid, individual and group psychosocial support, non-formal education and skill-building activities, tailored to the needs of each child, by a core team of experienced social workers, caretakers and interpreters, with particular emphasis on empowerment and self-reliance.
+The staff and the children jointly created individual development plans aiming to achieve the children’s full potential in life.